kazunori279/my-sessions-and-bio/TPU.md

 Data engineers and analysts, hardware developers

-## Short agenda (380 chars):
+## Short agenda (less than 400 chars)
 Tensor Processing Unit (TPU) is a LSI designed by Google for neural network processing.
+TPU Pod is a large scale computing cluster that consolidates up to 1024 cores of Cloud TPU v2.
+In this session, we will learn the technical details of TPU and TPU Pod, and AI supercomputing environment enables a large scale model parallelism for deep learning training.

+## Long agenda:
+Tensor Processing Unit (TPU) is a LSI designed by Google for neural network processing.
 TPU features a large-scale systolic array matrix unit that achieves outstanding performance-per-watt ratio.
-In this session we will learn how a minimalistic design philosophy and a tight focus on neural network inference use-cases enabled the high performance neural network accelerator chip.
+TPU Pod is a large scale computing cluster that consolidates up to 1024 cores of Cloud TPU v2, interconnected with Google's high speed interconnect.
+In this session, we will learn the technical details of TPU and TPU Pod, and AI supercomputing environment enables a large scale model parallelism for deep learning training.

 ## Long agenda